-This experiment begins with an analysis of the staleness of bread - a quality indicator which signals the end of shelf-life.
+This experiment transitions smoothly from the previous exercise which ends with an analysis of the staleness of bread - a quality indicator which signals the end of shelf-life.
 Stale bread is an indication that moisture has escaped from the product (note that emulsifiers should help retain that moisture).
 In this lesson, we will be focusing on the microbial spoilage of foods.
 Food spoilage represents a huge economic burden as up to 40% of food produced is wasted in the U.S. each year.
-Different processing technologies and formulations have been developed to extend the shelf life of foods (see also the lesson on fermented foods).

-Water, a very small molecule, is another important component of all foods and is a significant indicator of shelf life.
+Different processing technologies and formulations have been developed to extend the shelf-life of foods (see also the next lesson on fermented foods).
+So far, the lessons have been focused on the composition of MACROmolecules in food.
+Water, a very small molecule, is another important component of all foods and is a significant indicator of shelf-life.
 Microorganisms which grow in food and cause spoilage are limited if there is not enough water available to support their growth.
-For this reason, dried foods may often have an extended shelf life.
+For this reason, dried foods may often have an extended shelf-life.
 Water can also be made unavailable to microbes if it is "bound" by ingredients like salt and sugar.
-For this reason, brined foods may often have an extended shelf life.
-Water can also be made unavailable to microbes if it is "bound" by ingredients like salt and sugar.
-For this reason, brined foods may often have an extended shelf life.
-In this experiment, students will take different soy-based foods (soy sauce, tofu, and soy flour) and compare how rapidly they spoil.
+For this reason, brined foods may often have an extended shelf-life.
+In this experiment, students will take different sov-based foods (sov sauce, tofu, and soy flour) and compare how rapidly they spoil.
 The impact of refrigeration and freezing on microbial growth will also be analyzed.
-Students will be asked to evaluate different processing and formulation approaches to extend shelf life by oven drying and salting tofu before initiating their shelf-life study.
-Students should also consider the limitations of these approaches: certainly they extend shelf life, but would anyone want to eat this food?
+Students will be asked to evaluate different processing and formulation approaches to extend shelf-life by oven drying and salting tofu before initiating their shelf-life study.
+Students should consider also the limitations of these approaches: sure it extends the shelf-life, but would anyone want to eat this food?